myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

 Input the minimum and maximum values that you’d like the gauge widget to use when displaying the range of data for your sensor.
 This can help improve the visualization of your sensor data as it displays on the gauge widget.

 **Step 1: Sketch File** <br/>
-If you haven’t already uploaded the Gauge code for this widget to your Arduino, click the **Sketch File** button to open the [Gauge Widget sketch file](https://github.com/myDevicesIoT/CayenneArduinoSamples/blob/master/CustomWidgets/GaugeWidget/GaugeWidget.ino).
+If you haven’t already uploaded the Gauge code for this widget to your Arduino, click the **Sketch File** button to open the <a href="https://github.com/myDevicesIoT/CayenneArduinoSamples/blob/master/CustomWidgets/GaugeWidget/GaugeWidget.ino" target="_blank">Gauge Widget sketch file</a>.
 See [Using Sketch Files](http://www.cayenne-mydevices.com/CayenneStaging/docs/#using-sketch-files-arduino) for more information on customizing and using sketch files.

 **Step 2: Add Widget** <br/>
 After filling in each of the fields for your widget, click **Add Widget** and the widget will be added to your dashboard.